schoolofcities/urban-data-storytelling/urban-data-analytics/openstreetmap/openstreetmap.md

 As you can see, OSM's data structure is enormously flexible.
 This is a huge strength, given the enormous variety of real things out there in the world that we want to describe, but it can in equal measure be a liability for those who want to use OSM to answer "simple" questions like "How many Tibetan restaurants are there in Toronto?"

-## Strengths and weaknesses of OSM as a dataset
+## Strengths and Weaknesses of OSM as a dataset

 OSM seems like the kind of thing you might either love or hate, but are unlikely to have ambivalent feelings about, at least if you're a geospatial nerd like me.
 Its great for some applications and for others might just drive you insane.